Frequently Asked Questions

 If I don’t meet the funding target, do I keep any of the money?

 These are ‘all or nothing’ campaigns.
-Only with the achievement of the target will FF release its share.
+Only with the achievement of the target will MEOPAR release its share.

 Some projects might work as smaller, separate projects, with more modest and achievable budgets.
 As long as these smaller projects are still legitimate science research, with a value even if they don’t continue with a follow-up project, then this can be a way to start off and have things build.